PhD - Leuven | More than two weeks ago

 B. P. Wuetz, APS March 2021

-Required background: Master in Physics, Materials Science, Nanoscience and Nanotechnology or equivalent
+Required background: Physics, Engineering or Materials Science, Physical Chemistry, Chemical Physics, or equivalent

 Supervisor: Claudia Fleischmann